risenfromashes/jfx-project-1-2/README.md

 Download [JDK 11 or later](http://jdk.java.net/) for your operating system.
 Make sure `JAVA_HOME` is properly set to the JDK installation directory.

-Install Maven and add to path.
+Install [Maven](https://maven.apache.org/install.html) and add to path.

 ### Build

+From project root run

     mvn compile package